WestDRI/wgpages/content/pythonhpc.md

 We need to go through all grid points, and at each point perform a matrix-vector multiplication.
 Here is our first attempt:

-> Notes:
-> 1. you might want to use Python's `tqdm` library to provide a progress bar for better runtime estimate.
+> You might want to use Python's `tqdm` library to provide a progress bar for real-time runtime estimate.
-> 1. if running the full $500\times 800\times 300$ problem, consider using 7200M memory.
+{.note}

 ```py
 from tqdm import tqdm